-Buyouts are granted only by exception.
+Buyouts are granted to compensate for remuneration which was forfeited or reduced at the former place of employment due to the employee leaving the former employer.
 All requirements for variable remuneration apply, including, deferral, retention and clawback.

 Sign-on fees